anttikekki/post-glacial-rebound-map/map-data-processing/README.md

 3. Following CLI tools installed:
    - [Geospatial Data Abstraction Library (GDAL)](https://en.wikipedia.org/wiki/GDAL).
 All versions are probably ok but tested only on v3.10.x.
    - [jq](<https://en.wikipedia.org/wiki/Jq_(programming_language)>).
 All versions are probably ok.
-   - [Node.js](https://en.wikipedia.org/wiki/Node.js) (only for V1 model).
+   - [Node.js](https://en.wikipedia.org/wiki/Node.js).
 All versions are probably ok but tested only on v22.
    - [cURL](https://en.wikipedia.org/wiki/CURL) and [rsync](https://en.wikipedia.org/wiki/Rsync) are already included in all common Linux and MacOS versions.
 4. Quite a lot of free disk space:
    - About 230 GB for NLS elevation model